cross311/connor311.github.io/source/_posts/2013-08-13-etudes-for-erlang-ch-10.markdown

 categories: [erlang,series]
 ---

+SUPER ANNOYED tonight and this freaking chapter just keeps on going on and on.
+I will finish this post another night, but I want get up some code for the meetup tomorrow.  <!-- more -->

 ## Chapter 10: Storing Structured Data
 [link](http://chimera.labs.oreilly.com/books/1234000000726/ch10.html)

-SUPER ANNOYED tonight and this freaking chapter just keeps on going on and on.
-I will finish this post another night, but I want get up some code for the meetup tomorrow.

 {% include_code lang:erlang erlang-etudes/ch10/call_data.csv %}